PatonaIM/teamified-accounts/setup/context/coding-standards.md

 # Coding Standards

 ## Overview
-This document defines the coding standards and best practices for the Teamified EOR Portal project, covering both backend (NestJS) and frontend (React) development.
+This document defines the coding standards and best practices for the Teamified Accounts project, covering both backend (NestJS) and frontend (React) development.

 ## Backend Standards (NestJS)